 - Ozone (O3) in the stratosphere absorbs harmful ultraviolet radiation from the sun.

-- The absorbed ultraviolet radiation from ozone causes temperature in the stratosphere to rise.
+- The absorbed ultraviolet radiation from ozone causes the temperature in the stratosphere to rise.

-- About 10% of atmosphere mass is in the stratosphere.
+- About 10% of the atmospheric mass is in the stratosphere.
 But the air is still so thin that you’d freeze in an instant.

-- Airplanes use the stratosphere when they travel from west to east because it gives an extra push on its tail.
+- Airplanes use the stratosphere when they travel from west to east because it gives an extra push on their tail.